BonJarber/bonjarber.github.io/_posts/2019-10-04-barbersec-begins.markdown

 This knowledge transfer can come in a couple different forms:
 - Application penetration test
-- Design review
+- System design review
 - Code review
-- Training session for your software or security engineers.
+- Training for your software or security engineers.

 If this interests you, head over to the [services(/services/index.html) page.

 ## Scale

-The problem with consulting is that it doesn't scale well.
+The problem I have with consulting is that it doesn't scale well.
 Growing simply via bodies means you can't guarantee the quality of services to maintain.
 Tooling on the other hand, when built well, can scale massively.

 I'm dedicating time to building tooling to more effectively find security bugs that exist on the Internet. <a href="https://disclose.io/">Safe harbor policies